 This has been an important aspect of the school over the past few years.

-Danielle Bowmaker led some work last year on the Healthy Schools Programme.
-All the criteria on the Health and Wellbeing Review were met and we are delighted that Primrose Hill is now recognised as a Healthy School for a further two years until July 2019 and received the Silver Award.
+Dean Farrel, Jordan Lawal & Danielle Bowmaker have all led some workon the Healthy Schools Programme.
+All the criteria on the Health and Wellbeing Review were met and we are delighted that Primrose Hill is now recognised as a GOLD Healthy School for a further two years until July 2021 after receiving both Bronze and Silver Awards in previous years. and received the Silver Award.

 Thank you so much for all your hard work completing the Health and Wellbeing Review which demonstrates all the excellent health and wellbeing work at Primrose Hill.